Tuesday, March 11, 2014

 I'm trying to get my students to flesh out how they perceive Jesus as a person based on what they see in our readings or what they believe about what they have heard concerning the Messiah.
 I try to make Jesus, who was a carpenter , real as it relates to their society.
-Today, I had all of my classes answer this question:
+This past week, as I did last year, I had all of my classes answer this question:

 What kind of coach would Jesus be?

 Here are some responses.
 All are used by permission and I allowed the students, if they chose, to pick a specific sport.
 These are a combination of eighth grade and high school students, with girls in pink and boys in blue.
-This is the second of several installments!
+We will post more of these for several days!
+I do think it is fascinating how some of the kids consider what believers see as attributes in Jesus to be liabilities as a coach!

 Applicable quote of the day: